 STEP 1: If you don't have this marked already, modify your skirt block to a pencil skirt.
 I have a mini-tutorial on this here.

 STEP 3: Connect dots, smoothing out line at the hip.
+Feel free to play with the line to make it more curvy or straight.
 If you have a French curve or hip curve, use it!

 STEP 4: Repeat with pencil skirt back.
 Your skirt blocks should now look like this: